Scholarship Conditions

 • A scholar must be attending an accredited graduate school as a full-time student in good academic standing in order to receive funding.

-• A scholar must utilize all funding within five years of graduation.
+• A scholar must utilize all funding within six years of completing their undergraduate studies, and within five years of beginning graduate studies.

 • Students who are selected to receive the Truman Scholarship will not be awarded the Beinecke Scholarship.